FlowFuse/website/src/blog/2024/10/managing-node-red-instances-in-centralize-platfrom.md

 1. **Deployment and Configuration Management:** Setting up Node-RED instances on a server requires technical knowledge and ongoing maintenance.
 As the number of instances grows, maintaining them can become time-consuming and resource-intensive.

-2. **Edge Device Management:** Managing Node-RED instances on edge devices introduces additional challenges, such as the need for on-site troubleshooting when issues arise.
+2. **Egde Node-RED Management:** Managing Node-RED instances on edge devices introduces additional challenges, such as the need for on-site troubleshooting when issues arise.

 3. **Monitoring and Troubleshooting:** Keeping track of the health and performance of multiple instances requires constant attention.
 Checking logs across different instances can become overwhelming.